Public Access to IARPA Research

 - Will comply with all applicable privacy and civil liberties laws, regulations, Executive orders, and policies to protect personally identifiable information from unlawful or improper release.

-In 2017, IARPA started including public access requirements for peer review publications and research data in all new IARPA research solicitations.
-Organizations selected for funding under these new research solicitations are required to send their author’s final peer reviewed manuscripts (to include peer reviewed conference papers and journal articles) resulting from their IARPA funded research to IARPA using the directions below.
+In 2017, IARPA started including public access requirements in all new IARPA research solicitations.
+Organizations selected for funding under these new research solicitations are required to submit a copy of the author’s final peer reviewed manuscripts for all journal articles and refereed conference papers resulting from their IARPA funded research to IARPA using the directions below.
 These publications will be made available to the general public through the Defense Technical Information Center’s (DTIC) PubDefense product (https://publicaccess.dtic.mil) after publisher embargo requirements have been met.

-In addition to the peer reviewed publications, performers were also instructed to develop a Data Management Plan which outlines how they will manage and preserve the research data collected or produced in their IARPA funded work.
-At a minimum, all research data associated with a peer reviewed manuscript must be made publically accessible before or at a reasonable time after the publication of the manuscript.
+In support of public access research data, performers are required to develop a data management plan which outlines how they will manage and preserve the research data collected or produced in their IARPA funded work.
+At a minimum, all research data associated with a peer reviewed manuscript or final published article must be made publically accessible before, on, or at a reasonable time after the publication of the manuscript.
+Privacy, confidentiality, and security concerns must be protected, and intellectual property rights and commercial interests must be taken into account and protected accordingly.
+Detailed requirements on public access to research data are provided in solicitations.

-- Researchers should e-mail their final author’s peer reviewed manuscripts after publisher reviews to IARPA at IARPA-Funded-Publications@iarpa.gov.
+- Researchers should e-mail their final author’s peer reviewed manuscripts to IARPA at IARPA-Funded-Publications@iarpa.gov.

-- The subject of the e-mail should be the title of the Author Manuscript.
+- The subject of the e-mail should be the title of the manuscript.

-- In the body of the e-mail, please include the following information and include the below template with the information:
+- In the body of the e-mail, please include the following template populated with the requested information:

 - Authors and their affiliation